 KU Fact Sheets

-KU Central District Redevelopment Project - KU Fact Sheet
+Central District Project - Fact Sheet

 The Central District redevelopment project utilizes a public-private partnership (P3) model that allows KU to undertake a large amount of construction at one time in a cost-effective way, and without any additional state funding.
 Moreover, the funding model insulates the state and taxpayers from any financial obligation.

 The University of Kansas has owned an airplane for about 40 years.
 Today, KU owns a Cessna Citation CJ4, which was purchased entirely with private donor funds.
-We also have a fractional ownership share of a second plane, which we can use a set number of days per year.

 The Kansas Law Enforcement Training Center, which is operated by the University of Kansas, will be forced to cut its training programs without additional revenue.
 Docket fee revenue has fallen nearly 20 percent since Fiscal Year 2010, while the costs of operating the KLETC campus have increased.
 (Originally posted 2/16/15)

-Budget Enhancement Priorities for the 2015 Legislative Session - KU Fact Sheet
+Budget Enhancement Priorities - Fact Sheet

 KU seeks $5 million in support to establish the Drug and Vaccine Discovery Institute, as well as support for a 3-percent merit-based salary enhancement for faculty and staff at KU Medical Center funded through general-use, centrally controlled resources.
 (Originally posted 12/15/14)

-Facts about University of Kansas fund balances
+University of Kansas fund balances - Fact Sheet

-Kansas Bridging Plan - KU Fact Sheet
+Kansas Bridging Plan - Fact Sheet

 The University of Kansas Medical Center administers the Kansas Bridging Plan (KBP), a loan forgiveness program designed to encourage primary care physicians to remain in rural Kansas upon completion of residency training.